 FICTION I will need to replace my current TV antenna with a HDTV antenna to receive over the air HDTV.

-FACT If your current TV antenna can receive both VHF(Ch.2-13) and UHF(Ch.14-69) TV signals, and is in proper working order, it is unlikely a change will be necessary.
+FACT If your current TV antenna can receive both VHF(Ch.2-13) and UHF(Ch.14 and up) TV signals, and is in proper working order, it is unlikely a change will be necessary.

 I believe for the most part this is an honest mistake.
-All broadcasters are required to broadcast their traditional analog signal until February 2009.
-At the same time broadcasters are currently broadcasting their new HDTV signal.
-Because of the limited channel space allotted for television broadcasting most HDTV channels are temporarily assigned to UHF channels, and will permanently be assigned in 2009.
-At this time many of the HDTV channels currently broadcasting on the UHF(Ch.14-69) will return to the VHF(Ch.2-13) frequency.
+In the beginning of the digital transition all broadcasters were required to broadcast their traditional analog signal along with the new digital signal until February 2009.
+Because of the limited channel space allotted for television broadcasting most HDTV channels were temporarily assigned to UHF channels, and were permanently assigned in 2009.
+At that time many of the HDTV channels that were broadcasting on the UHF(Ch.14 and up) returned to the VHF(Ch.2-13) frequency.

 The fact of the matter is, there is no difference between a traditional TV antenna and a HDTV antenna.